 Modern Slavery and Human Trafficking in the UK

-Centuries after slavery was officially abolished, thousands of people are still being exploited and sold as slaves across the UK.
-They can be forced to work in the sex trade, used as domestic slaves, exploited for labour or criminal activity, or have their organs removed to be sold.
+Centuries after slavery was officially abolished, thousands of people are still being exploited and sold into slave-like conditions across the UK.
+They can be forced to work in the sex trade or domestic settings, used as domestic slaves, exploited for labour or criminal activity, or have their organs removed to be sold.